The super learner for time-to-event outcomes: A tutorial: Super learner implementation in R

-The iterative SL approach of \cite{westling_inference_2023} can be implemented using their \texttt{survSuperLearner} package, which can be installed from Github (\url{https://github.com/tedwestling/survSuperLearner}).
-This package accommodates a number of candidate learners: Kaplan-Meier estimator, Cox regression, parametric survival models (exponential, Weibull, log-logistic, piecewise constant hazard), generalised additive Cox model, random survival forest, and an approach that estimates a piecewise constant hazard using a separate SL for a binary outcome (using the \texttt{SuperLearner} package).
+The iterative SL approach of \citet{westling_inference_2023} outlined in Section \ref{sec:westling.cens} can be implemented using their \texttt{survSuperLearner} package, which can be installed from Github (\url{https://github.com/tedwestling/survSuperLearner}).
+This package accommodates a number of candidate learners: Kaplan-Meier estimator, Cox regression, parametric survival models (exponential, Weibull, log-logistic, piecewise constant hazard), generalised additive Cox model, random survival forest, and an approach that estimates a piecewise constant hazard using a separate SL for a binary outcome (implemented using the \texttt{SuperLearner} package).
+The number of folds to be used in the cross-validation can be specified as an option in the function.
 Each of the candidate learners can be combined with different screening algorithms.
 The screening algorithms included are: include all covariates; include covariates selected using a Cox Lasso regression; include covariates based on separate univariable Cox regressions for each covariate (with selection based on the Wald-test p-value being below a specified threshold).
 For the Kaplan-Meier method no covariates are used and the same results are obtained under all screening algorithms.
 The code also includes a template for writing your own prediction or screening algorithm.
 The \texttt{survSuperLearner} package also allows for additional observation weights.

-The state learner of \cite{munch_statelearner_2024} can be implemented using R code from \url{https://github.com/amnudn/joint-survival-super-learner}.
-At the time of writing, the code works for up to two event types plus censoring, and it accommodates the following set of candidate learners for the cumulative hazards: Cox regression, the Nelson-Aalen estimator, a Cox Lasso, and a random survival forest.
-The \texttt{statelearner} code performs 5-fold cross-validation.
+The joint survival SL of \citet{munch_jossl_2025} can be implemented using R code from \url{https://github.com/amnudn/joint-survival-super-learner} (\texttt{jossl}).
+The code currently accommodates up to two event types plus censoring, and it accommodates the following set of candidate learners for the cumulative hazards: Cox regression, the Nelson-Aalen estimator, a Cox Lasso, and a random survival forest.
+The \texttt{jossl} code performs 5-fold cross-validation.